How to organise a hotpot dinner

 When we were running our restaurant and takeaway, we often organised hotpot dinners or lunches with our friends and neighbours on weekends and holidays.
 These were private events that were always filled with laughter and memories.
-Customers asked many times that I turn it into another “menu” item.
+Customers have asked many times for me to turn it into another “menu” item.
 Hotpot dinners are not profitable unless done on a large scale.
 It will take too long or cost too much for our small restaurant.

 So I thought, why don’t more people do this themselves?